Metaform/dataplane-signaling/docs/signaling.md

 #### Start

-The `start` request signals to the [=Data Plane=] to begin a data transfer.
+The `start` request signals to the provider [=Data Plane=] to begin a data transfer.
 The request results in a state machine transition to STARTING or STARTED.
 If the state machine transitions to STARTING, the [=Data Plane=] MUST return HTTP 202 Accepted with the `Location` header set to the [data flow status relative URL](#status) and a message body containing a `DataFlowResponseMessage`.
 If the state machine transitions to STARTED, the [=Data Plane=] MUST return HTTP 200 OK and a